hashdao/hash-contracts/README.md

 ## [Extensions](./contracts/extensions)

-Kali allows orgs to flexibly extend their rules for minting and burning shares through external contract calls by using an interface, `IKaliDAOExtension` and `callExtension()`.
-In this manner, the core Kali contracts can remain simple and easy to verify, while still giving a great deal of optionality to orgs as they determine their goals.
-Saving gas and making it more clear where calls are being directed, Kali extensions are each a single contract that DAOs register to, avoiding duplicative contract deployment costs.
+hash allows orgs to flexibly extend their rules for minting and burning shares through external contract calls by using an interface, `IhashDAOExtension` and `callExtension()`.
+In this manner, the core hash contracts can remain simple and easy to verify, while still giving a great deal of optionality to orgs as they determine their goals.
+Saving gas and making it more clear where calls are being directed, hash extensions are each a single contract that DAOs register to, avoiding duplicative contract deployment costs.

 ![image](https://user-images.githubusercontent.com/92001561/148625538-82869098-1aab-4bfb-813f-20df58b51647.png)

-Currently, the following extensions are supported on deployment (by factory call to `setExtension()`) or can be added through Kali proposals:
+Currently, the following extensions are supported on deployment (by factory call to `setExtension()`) or can be added through hash proposals:

 ### [Crowdsale](./contracts/extensions/crowdsale)

 A DAO can set a price for its membership in ETH or a designated token, a time limit for purchases, as well as limit purchases among a whitelist.
-Whitelisting is managed through an external access control contract, [`KaliWhitelistManager`](https://github.com/lexDAO/Kali/blob/main/contracts/access/KaliWhiteListManager.sol), which allows multiple DAOs to use the same merkle root to offer membership.
+Whitelisting is managed through an external access control contract, [`hashWhitelistManager`](https://github.com/lexDAO/hash/blob/main/contracts/access/hashWhiteListManager.sol), which allows multiple DAOs to use the same merkle root to offer membership.
 Altogether, this allows for more immediate access and weighting of membership based on predictable contributions.
 Further, a DAO can update a crowdsale in the event terms need to be amended.

 ### [Redemption](./contracts/extensions/redemption)